microsoft/go/eng/doc/fips/README.md

 ## Usage: Runtime

-To run your program in FIPS compatibility mode, and therefore use the OpenSSL or CNG crypto backend, use any of these options:
+A program built with Go 1.19+ and `opensslcrypto` always uses the OpenSSL library present on the system for crypto APIs.
+Likewise for `cngcrypto` and CNG.
+If the platform's crypto library can't be found or loaded, the Go program panics during initialization.

+In Go 1.18 and earlier, the program uses OpenSSL only if the program is running in FIPS mode.

+The following sections describe how to enable FIPS mode.

+### Linux FIPS mode (OpenSSL)

+To set FIPS mode on Linux, use one of the following options.
+The first match wins:

-- Explicitly setting the environment variable `GOFIPS=1`.
+- Explicitly enable it by setting the environment variable `GOFIPS=1`.
+- Explicitly disable it by setting the environment variable `GOFIPS=0`.
-- Implicitly enabling it by booting the Linux Kernel in FIPS mode.
+- Implicitly enable it by booting the Linux Kernel in FIPS mode.
   - Linux FIPS mode sets the content of `/proc/sys/crypto/fips_enabled` to `1`.
 The Go runtime reads this file.

-  - To opt out, set `GOFIPS=0`.
-- Implicitly enabling it by [enabling the FIPS policy](https://docs.microsoft.com/en-us/windows/security/threat-protection/fips-140-validation#step-3-enable-the-fips-security-policy) in Windows.
+If the Go runtime detects a FIPS preference, it configures OpenSSL during program initialization.
+If this fails, program initialization panics.

+### Windows FIPS mode (CNG)

+To enable FIPS mode on Windows, [enable the Windows FIPS policy](https://docs.microsoft.com/en-us/windows/security/threat-protection/fips-140-validation#step-3-enable-the-fips-security-policy).
+For testing purposes, this can be set via the registry key `HKLM\SYSTEM\CurrentControlSet\Control\Lsa\FipsAlgorithmPolicy`, dword value `Enabled` set to `1`.

-Whichever is the approach used, the program initialization will panic if FIPS mode is requested but the Go runtime can't find a suitable platform-provided library or that library's FIPS mode can't be enabled.
+To make the Go runtime panic during program initialization if FIPS mode is not enabled, set the environment variable `GOFIPS=1`.

+> Unlike `opensslcrypto`, a Windows program built with `cngcrypto` doesn't include the ability to enable/disable FIPS, only ensure it's enabled.
+Windows FIPS mode is not a per-process setting, and changing it may require elevated permissions.
+Adding this feature would likely have unintended consequences.

 ## Features